dogweather/forkful/content/en/google-apps-script/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?

-Logging in programming involves recording events, errors, or notable occurrences during runtime.
-Programmers do it to debug issues, monitor performance, and keep a record of operational data, making it pivotal for maintaining and understanding the behavior of software in production.

 ## How to:
 In Google Apps Script, logging can be performed using various methods, such as the `Logger` class and `console.log()`.
 The Logger class is the traditional way, suited for simple debugging and development purposes.
 As of recent updates, `console.log()` offers more flexibility and integration with Stackdriver Logging, providing a more robust solution for monitoring your Apps Scripts in Google Cloud Platform.

 **Using Logger:**